Cortex: Achieving Low-Latency, Cost-Efficient Remote Data Access For LLM via Semantic-Aware Knowledge Caching: Experiment

 \subsection{Overall Performance On Cache Ratio}

-Using the setup above, we vary the cache size ratio and report throughput, cache-hit rate, and latency across three workloads.
+Using the setup above, we vary cache size ratio and report throughput, hit rate, and latency across three workloads.

-\para{Skewed workload.} We first evaluate \sys on search benchmarks that exhibit a head–tail popularity skew, a key access pattern from \autoref{sec:access_pattern}, to show the benefits of semantic matching.
+\para{Skewed workload.} We first evaluate \sys on search benchmarks with head–tail popularity skew (\autoref{sec:access_pattern}) to show semantic matching benefits.
 As shown in \autoref{fig:zipf_thput}, \sys outperforms the baselines across throughput, cache hit rate, and latency on all four datasets (Zilliz-GPT, HotpotQA, Musique, and 2Wiki).
-For instance, on Musique, Agent\_\sys achieves up to a 3.6$\times$ higher throughput than Agent\_exact, driven by its superior cache efficiency: Agent\_\sys sustains over 85\% hit rates while the exact-match cache stays below 20\%.
+For instance, on Musique, Agent\_\sys achieves up to a 3.6$\times$ higher throughput: Agent\_\sys sustains over 85\% hit rates while the exact-match cache stays below 20\%.
 This high hit rate reduces end-to-end latency by up to 4$\times$ and minimizes reliance on external APIs, avoiding rate limits such as the Google Search API’s 100 queries per minute cap.
 Note that absolute latencies exceed raw network RTTs because requests to external APIs experience queueing and backoff under rate limits, which inflates latencies, as will be shown in \autoref{subsec:perf_breakdown}.
 This performance gap stems from semantic diversity.
 Agent\_exact fails on syntactic variations, yielding few cache hits, while Agent\_\sys groups semantically similar queries, converting semantic locality into high cache efficiency.